PeNgzzzzz/Oldays/README.md

 Frontend: You may find the [readme file](front/README.md) under front folder helpful to run the react component.

-Backend: Now some simple code is included in back end.
-It connects to our local MySQL database and execute a query that displays a column from the table.
+Backend: We use the Oracle OpenJDK Version 1.8.0_331 and IntelliJ build system to compile, build and run the Java code.

 ## Setting Up the Database
 1. [Install MySQL Community Server](https://dev.mysql.com/downloads/mysql/).